CiscoDevNet/DNAC-AURA/run_remote/README.md

   }
 }
 ```
+## Cluster execution
+If using the --all-cluster option, the script will find all memebers of the cluster and run AURA on each one.
+Currently this is a serial execution.
+Can be used with --local-dir to copy the report, logfile and json-summary
+back from DNAC.

 ## Other options
 The script can also be run with the --no-pull option.
 This stops the git pull to update to the